jakemaguy/QuickBuyMenu/README.md

 - Open the Terminal in the game
 - Type the `quickbuy` option from the menu (or alternative abbreviations)
-- Purchase an Item from the list with the command: `buy (item-name)`
+- Purchase an Item from the list with the command: `buy (Item Name)`
 	- The item name doesn't have to be the entire name.
 It can be a substring.
 		- Examples:
 			- `buy shov` will purchase a shovel